-To repair many types of single ventricle heart defects, surgeons often perform a series of open heart procedures over several years.
+To repair many types of single ventricle heart defects, including hypoplastic left heart syndrome (HLHS), tricuspid atresia, double outlet left ventricle (DOLV), some heterotaxy defects, and other congenital heart defects, surgeons often perform a series of open heart procedures over several years.
 This is called “staged reconstruction.”
 Surgeons reconfigure the heart and circulatory system during these procedures.

 After the operations for single ventricle defects, the heart functions like a one-sided pump with two chambers.
 The heart no longer receives deoxygenated blood from the veins.
 Instead, this blood flows directly to the lungs.
 The heart receives oxygenated blood from the lungs and pumps it to the body.
 This is called Fontan circulation.

 Stage 1: Norwood procedure